Last updated: 12/10/2023

 Best Companies Accounts: Your employer will nominate personnel within the organisation or an external consultant to manage the process, review and access the reports, and provide additional information to allow Best Companies to provide the purchased services.
-Those individuals provided with Best Companies accounts may include your organisation project manager(s), managers and/or your employers 3rd party consultants.
-The employer will determine who receives access to our website services such as The Dashboard, Workplace Insight Tool and MC³.
+Those individuals provided with Best Companies accounts may include your organisation project manager(s), managers and/or your employers third party consultants.
+The employer will determine who receives access to our website services such as The Dashboard, Workplace Insight Tool, and MC³.
 In some of the websites, you may personalise your experience such as by uploading your photo.
 Where you choose to add content to your Best Companies account, this may be visible to others within your organisation where granted access and Best Companies employees where they have a requirement to access your account to provide the services.
 For data collected within our onsite applications, Best Companies is the Data Controller.
 Applications Privacy Notice